Basis-Theory/docs/source/includes/elements/react/_basis_theory_provider.md

     // able to call BasisTheory methods
   }

-  return <TextElement /> ; // Element will also grab it from the Context }
+  return <TextElement id="myInput" /> ; // Element will also grab it from the Context }
 ```